KiClaudia/HondurasPhys/README.md

 folSizePhys_code folder made. all scripts in here will be looking at whether follicle size is related to phys or morphometric measures

 Used linear regression for normal data.

+# 9/22/2023
+We need to take into consideration month caught for the analysis we did Checked for BCI fem and mal
+Put month_caught as part of the model for folNum series, it does not affect anything